This feature allows schedulers to specify the number of resources and the skills they must hold when allocating jobs.

 Adding Resource Requirements When Creating a Job

-A scheduler can stipulate a job's resource requirements when they create the job.
+A scheduler can stipulate a job's resource requirements when they create it.
 In the "Create Job" page there is a tabbed button named "Requirements," this is where the number of resources and the tags (or skills) they require can be set.

 - Quantity (optional): The minimum number of resources required for the job.
 This number is represented by small empty placeholders on job cards that have yet to be allocated (in the scheduling console job list).

 - Tags (optional): Tags represent the skills the resources must have to be allocated to the job.

 Figure 1.
 Assigning resource requirements when creating a new job.